Lindsey and I have been blessed with many genuine friends — ones that make us laugh, can celebrate our accomplishments, and extend considerate help.

 - Avoid people who brag about materialism or how often they travel.
 Not only are they likely to be up to their eyeballs in debt, hating their chosen profession, or miserably alone, they’re bad friends.

-- If you have “friends” that make you feel uncomfortable in any way—especially negative ones—drop ’em like a bag a dirt.
-Set the expectation early with douche bags that you’re no longer interested in pursuing the relationship.
+- If you have “friends” that make you feel uncomfortable in any way—especially negative ones—talk to them and establish boundaries.
+If they continue to break those boundaries, drop ’em like a bag a dirt.
 You can tactfully accomplish this by not reaching out and/or declining further requests to hang out.
 They’ll get the message.

 Interests may come and go, but authentic friends are constant.
 Have the courage to find and maintain the keepers in life while exiling the duds.
 You’ll be much happier for it.